-Once More, with Feeling: The 'Tax Cuts and Jobs' Act and the Original Intent of Subpart F
+Once More, With Feeling: TRA 17 And Original Intent of Subpart F

 Date Written: November 20, 2017